Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

 ### The reference databases

 The reference database is to be downloaded as the (`beebiome_db`) directory.
-The reference database can be downloaded from [here](10.5281/zenodo.10182034) **TODO: add zenodo link**.
+The reference database can be downloaded from [here](10.5281/zenodo.10182034).
 This link contains a zipped file.
 After unzipping, it should contain the following files and directories:

 * `honeybee_genome.fasta` : fasta file containing the host (_Apis mellifera_) genome sequence
 * `beebiome_db` : fasta file of 198 concatenated genomes with one genome per entry (multi-line fasta) where the headers represent the genome identifier